SharkDemon/fleetsy/README.md

 Fleetsy is a simple web application to help organizations manage their vehicle fleets, and is my submission for Demonhacks 2020.

-Fleetsy was made using Spring Boot, Flyway, and CockroachDB.
+The backend was made with Java 11 and Spring Boot 2.3.4.
+Flyway was used to populate a 3-node CockroachDB cluster.
+The frontend was created with Thymeleaf and Bootstrap 4.5.3.

 TODOs
 * Add CRUD support for Organizations